-Health clinic, health center, hospital, or other medical providers: Includes hospitals, urgent care centers, and VA facilities from the U.S. Department of Homeland Security HIFLD database as well as nursing homes from the state of Idaho databases.
-This category also includes tribal health care facilities.
+Health clinic, health center, hospital, or other medical providers: Includes hospitals, urgent care centers, and VA facilities from the U.S. Department of Homeland Security HIFLD database and nursing homes from the state of Idaho databases.
+This category also includes tribal healthcare facilities.